 Conform to the Massachusetts State Building Code when designing green roofs.
-In particular, consider structural support requirements, waterproof membranes, and fire resistant materials (some plants such as sedums are flammable).
+In particular, consider structural support requirements, waterproof membranes, and fire-resistant materials (some plants such as sedums are flammable).
 State Plumbing Code requirements must be met for overflow discharge directed to roof leaders.

+Us a Runoff Curve Number (RCN) of 86 when performing calculations for peak rate attenuation.

 A green roof must include the following elements:

+A synthetic, high quality waterproof membrane;

 A drainage layer;

-A synthetic, high quality waterproof membrane;

 A soil layer;

-Light-weight plants;

-A waterproof membrane.
+A geotextile membrane;

+Light-weight plants.

+Membranes

+To prevent leaks, install a waterproof membrane with a root barrier between the drainage layer and the roof sheeting.
+To prevent the growth medium from clogging the drainage layer, install a geotextile between the drainage layer and the soil layer as well as a root retardant.

-Drainage Layer:
+Drainage Layer

 The drainage layer shall be capable of conveying the storm associated with the water quality volume (one half inch or one inch volume) without ponding on top of the roof cover.
 It may be constructed of perforated plastic sheets or a thin layer of gravel.
 Direct runoff from the drainage layer to a roof leader to discharge precipitation that exceeds the storage capacity of the soil.

-Membrane:

-To prevent the growth medium from clogging the drainage layer, install a geotextile between the drainage layer and the soil layer as well as a root retardant.
-To prevent leaks, install a waterproof membrane with a root barrier between the drainage layer and the roof sheeting.

-Soil Layer:
+Soil Layer

 Type of Soil: Use lightweight soils with good water retention capacity such as perlite, clay shale, pumice or crushed terracotta with no more than 5% organic content.
 Substrates should not be too rich in organic material such as compost, because of the potential for settling, nutrient export and too rapid plant growth.

 Soil Depth: Select the thickness of the soil to store precipitation.
 Only the void spaces in the soil are credited with storage.
 Void spaces in the soil shall not exceed 0.4 inch for purposes of sizing.
-The green roof should be designed to retain the required water quality volume (0.5 inch or 1.0 inch times roof area).
+The green roof should be designed to retain the required water quality volume (1.0 inch times roof area).

-Plants:
+Plants

 Vegetation on green roofs usually consists of hardy, low-growing, drought-resistant, spreading perennials or self-sowing annuals that provide dense cover and are able to withstand heat, cold, and high winds.
 Appropriate varieties include sedum (stonecrop), delospermum (ice plant), sempervivium, creeping thyme, allium, phloxes, anntenaria, ameria, and abretia.
 During dry periods, these plants droop but do not die; when it rains, they quickly revive and absorb large amounts of water.
-Grasses and herbs are

-less common on green roofs, because they require irrigation or deep substrates that retain more water to survive dry periods.
+Grasses and herbs are less common on green roofs, because they require irrigation or deep substrates that retain water to survive dry periods.

 Vegetation may be planted as vegetation mats, plugs or potted plants, sprigs (cuttings), or seeds.
 Vegetation mats are the most expensive but achieve immediate full coverage.
 Potted plants are also expensive and labor-intensive to install.
-Sprigs are often the most cost effective option, even considering that initial irrigation is necessary and repeat installations may be required due to mortality.
+Sprigs are often the most cost-effective option, even considering that initial irrigation is necessary and repeat installations may be required due to mortality.
 Do not use conventional sod, because it requires irrigation, mowing, and maintenance.

 Irrigation systems

 To maintain plant materials during Massachusetts’s summers, consider installing an irrigation system depending on the type of plants selected.
 For green roofs built with irrigation systems, make sure that the Operation and Maintenance Plan addresses irrigation needs to minimize the amount of water needed for irrigation.
-Depending on the water source, excessive irrigation during the summer can reduce base flows in nearby wetland resource areas.
+Depending on the water source, excessive irrigation during the summer can reduce base flows in nearby wetland Resource Areas.

 Cold Climate Considerations